JohnMurray/johnmurray_io/_posts/2016-09-02-Every-Scala-Team-Writes-Plugins.md

 ---
+layout:  post
 title:   Your Team Should Write SBT Plugins
+archive: true
 ---

 __Every Scala development team should be writing their own SBT plugins.
 If you're not then you're doing it wrong__.

 This is an <s>assertion</s> assumption I am making based on what I've seen so far in my limited experience working on/with various teams and their Scala applications.

 ## Standards